Road signs in the United Kingdom: Protection of bridges

+Most such signs are undated.
+One at Buntingford in Hertfordshire is dated 1899.
+That in Bournemouth is as late as 1922.

+The Locomotives on Highways Act 1896 allowed local authorities to create bye-laws imposing (weight) restrictions on bridges.
+Most used this and subsequent legislation to place notices on bridges.
+Section.6 of the 1861 Act remained in force until 1980.

 Signs for cyclists

 Modern British road signage can be traced to the development of the "ordinary" bicycle and the establishment of clubs to further the interests of its riders, notably the Cyclists' Touring Club (CTC), the National Cyclists' Union (NCU) and the Scottish Cyclists' Union (SCU).
 By the early 1880s, all three organisations were erecting their own cast-iron "danger boards".
 Importantly, these signs warned of hazards, rather than just stating distances or giving direction to places, acknowledging the fact that cyclists, like modern motorists, were unlikely to be familiar with the roads they were travelling along and were moving too fast to take avoiding action without prior warning.